This post may contain affiliate links. Read our disclosure policy here.

 Plan out your menu.

-You should always make a meal plan but when you are doing a pantry challenge you almost have to plan out your menu in advance.
-It’s hard to just be digging around your pantry right before you need to have supper on the table and coming up with something creative.
-If you are looking for a great service that will help you plan your meals by using your own recipes you will love Plan to Eat.
-It will help you keep your recipes together and organized so you can be better prepared for your challenge.
+You should always make a meal plan, but when you are doing a pantry challenge, you almost have to plan out your menu in advance.
+It’s hard to just be digging around your pantry right before you need to have supper on the table and come up with something creative.
+If you are looking for a great service that will help you plan your meals by using your own recipes, you will love Plan to Eat.
+It will help you keep your recipes together and organized to be better prepared for your challenge.

 Don’t give up on fresh foods.

 Fresh foods are a HUGE staple for us.
 During a pantry challenge, we do not completely go without fresh foods, but I do a few simple rules that we follow.
 First, I try to find “fresh” foods in the freezer and on my canned goods shelves before I add something to my grocery list.
 If I’m looking for some fresh fruits for snacks for the kids during the week, instead of picking up some apples like I normally would, I might add canned pears to our snack menu.

 Don’t give up completely on fresh foods, but try to limit them to what you really need.
 We’ve found that lettuce for salads is a good, cheap, fresh food during a pantry challenge.
 We can still plan our meals around my “fresh” canned and frozen fruits and veggies, but adding a side of salad makes it seem like the entire meal is fresh.